 To avoid bringing the economic activity of the town to a daily standstill and disrupting the weekly activities of some 45,000 people, we needed to deliver a real solution for a real problem, not something speculative, academically focused, or something seen as ‘one to watch’ for the future.
 Irish Water and Fingal County Council were aware that there was an impending crisis looming if a critical water asset was not replaced.
 From the outset, the direction taken from Irish Water was very clear stating that ‘every effort will be made to avoid unplanned interruptions to the water supply’ adding that ‘the project team will also work to ensure that the impact on other local services such as transportation and emergency services is also minimized.’
 By using the engineering answer to keyhole surgery, ‘trenchless technology’, we were able to keep routes open right through the centre of Swords.

 Notably, this was the first undertaking of its scale and indeed of its kind here in Ireland.
 Furthermore, it was also one of the most important projects of its kind for Irish Water as the rehabilitation was a test case.
 Its benefit is of great strategic value not only for the future of Swords but also for feeding water to other urban areas such as Malahide.
-The Irish Water target was to save approximately 166 million litres of water per day.
-This was achieved ahead of programme and within project budget.
-The innovative approach to completing the Swords Watermain Rehabilitation Project demonstrates construction excellence as the approach taken to solve a complex problem ultimately benefited all the stakeholders involved.
+This project was completed ahead of programme and within budget.